-The three key elements, other than the humans, that will affect your self tape audition are lighting, sound, and of course video.
-Don’t forget, if you invest intelligently in self tape gear, you will also be able to use it for making your own short films or web content as well.
+The three key elements, other than the humans, that will affect your self-tape audition are lighting, sound, and of course video.
+Don’t forget, if you invest intelligently in self-tape gear, you will also be able to use it for making your own short films or other content as well.

 Lighting is really important when you’re self taping.
 If the casting director can’t see your face, you’ll never get the job; regardless of how good your acting is!
 Check out this video for a quick run through on three point lighting.

 If you don’t have any spare cash to spend on lighting, it is possible to use the sun (natural lighting) and household lamps.
 The greatest challenge that you will have using this option is white balance.
 When you combine sunlight with lamplight the light temperatures will vary.
 That means some parts of the video may look abnormally yellow.
 Try all natural lighting first, and if that doesn’t work, try all lamp light.
 You might find using all unnatural lighting is easier.

 Tip: swap out ‘Warm Light’ Globes for ‘White light’ globes in household lamps for a purer light source.

 Mid Level Budget

 If you have a little bit of money to spend, there are a few simple things you can do to improve your self-taping technique.
 The first thing you should try is a reflector.
 If you use natural light as your key light and reflect that same light as your fill, your self-tapes will look heaps better.
 If natural light isn’t an option get yourself some basic LED film lights.
 Try and get some that have a dimmer so that you can find that perfect balance.